Bombe/obs-dj-overlay/README.md

 a video platform such as [Twitch](https://twitch.tv/) and who want to include some information about the tracks they are currently playing.
 The track information can be automatically set by Traktor’s Broadcasting functionality.
+An clipboard export of a playlist with timestamps suitable for copy & paste into [Mixcloud](https://mixcloud.com/)’s tracklist editor is also available.

 ![Screenshot of the admin interface](images/admin-interface.png)

 This screenshot shows most of obs-dj-overlay’s features in action.
-On the left side there are input fields for everything you can change during runtime, on the right side there’s a preview of the rendered overlay, the current stream on Twitch and the Twitch chat.
+There are input fields for everything you can change during runtime, all panels are collapsible, and to the right of that there’s a preview of the rendered overlay, the current stream on Twitch and the Twitch chat (not shown here).

 The different sections in the admin interface are independent from one another, i.e. you can change track info without at